Porto – the city of Port Wine, The Douro River, and azulejo tiles.

 No matter where you go, and I recommend going everywhere, you will need comfy shoes and some leg and bum muscles.
 Porto is very hilly and strolling its cobbled streets can be a challenge.
 So ladies, you better leave those high heels at home.

-Walking along the Douro River in Ribeira is a must.
-The oldest neighbourhood in Porto is a place where you and thousands of other travellers will go to feast their eyes on incredibly picturesque, colourful building facades and their ears on the music of local performers and the hustle of the city.
+Walking along the Douro River in Ribeira is one of the best things to do in Porto.
+This, the oldest neighbourhood is a place where you and thousands of other travellers will go to feast their eyes on incredibly picturesque, colourful building facades and their ears on the music of local performers and the hustle of the city.
 You won’t be able to stop “ohhs” and “ahhs” coming out of your mouth when you see the Dom Luis Bridge up close.
 The view of the bridge is amazing from the waterfront, which makes it the perfect place to snap a few pictures and stop for a while to enjoy its beauty.

 I’m sure that in every travel guide you will read that you haven’t visited Porto if you don’t try the seafood in one of the Ribeira’s restaurants with the view of the river.
 Well…let’s just say, there is a reason why I titled this paragraph: ‘Have a drink”, not “Have food”.
 I can’t speak for all the restaurants, but the one I had lunch in was not very pleasant (and I went there only because I was hangry).
 They served me only the expensive appetizers I didn’t ask for, opened an equally expensive bottle of water I also didn’t ask for and the attitude of the staff.
 If you don’t want to be ripped off and deal with a grumpy waiter I recommend finding another place and Porto has plenty of them.